miracleray/eco-rodents/README.md

 As of April 2020, this is still a work in progress.
 Relies on `R` (v.
 3.6.1), `geomorph` (v.
 3.1.3), and `landvR` (v.
 0.4).

 *All scripts are in RMarkdown format (.Rmd), which can be opened in RStudio.
-There, you can edit and run code chunks as normal, or you can click the Knit button to create HTML versions with both code and output.
-After cloning this repo, remember to either set your working directory to the eco-rodents folder on your computer, or open an RStudio project from that folder.*
+There, you can edit and run code chunks as normal or use the Knit button to create HTML versions with both code and output.
+After cloning this repo, remember to either set your working directory to the eco-rodents folder on your computer or open an RStudio project from that folder.*

 ## Data
 **Landmarking data:**